By the end of this section, you will be able to:

 - Analyze graphs in order to classify elasticity as constant unitary, infinite, or zero

 There are two extreme cases of elasticity: when elasticity equals zero and when it is infinite.
-A third case is that of constant unitary elasticity.
+A third case of interest is that of constant unitary elasticity.
 We will describe each case.
 Infinite elasticity or perfect elasticity refers to the extreme case where either the quantity demanded (Qd) or supplied (Qs) changes by an infinite amount in response to any change in price at all.
 In both cases, the supply and the demand curve are horizontal as Figure 5.4 shows.
 While perfectly elastic supply curves are for the most part unrealistic, goods with readily available inputs and whose production can easily expand will feature highly elastic supply curves.
 Examples include pizza, bread, books, and pencils.
 Similarly, perfectly elastic demand is an extreme example.
 However, luxury goods, items that take a large share of individuals’ income, and goods with many substitutes are likely to have highly elastic demand curves.
 Examples of such goods are Caribbean cruises and sports vehicles.

 Zero elasticity or perfect inelasticity, as Figure 5.5 depicts, refers to the extreme case in which a percentage change in price, no matter how large, results in zero change in quantity.
 While a perfectly inelastic supply is an extreme example, goods with limited supply of inputs are likely to feature highly inelastic supply curves.
 Examples include diamond rings or housing in prime locations such as apartments facing Central Park in New York City.
 Similarly, while perfectly inelastic demand is an extreme case, necessities with no close substitutes are likely to have highly inelastic demand curves.
 This is the case of life-saving drugs and gasoline.